JeffreyJackovich/entity_resolution/README.md

 ## Goal
-Compare the performance to identify duplicate records with string_grouper (tf-idf and cosine similarity) vs Postgresql's 'GROUP BY' in a dataset with exact and partial duplicates.
+Compare the performance of string_grouper (tf-idf and cosine similarity) vs Postgresql's 'GROUP BY' to identify duplicate records.
+The dataset contains both exact and partial duplicates, thus, 'GROUP BY' will only retrieve exact duplicates.

 ## Objectives